Categories > Books > Harry Potter > A Horcrux’s Fate

 Not from pain, exactly.
 But the sudden chill jolted him, drawing a sharp gasp through clenched teeth.

 Mrs Weasley stayed quiet, dabbing gently at his brow, her movements precise but shaking.
-Then she eased back into the chair beside him, her hand lingering on his shoulder for just a moment longer than necessary.
+Then she eased back into the chair beside him, her hand lingering on his shoulder for just a second longer than necessary.

 Harry didn’t need to look to know the expression she wore.